UGC : Creator cut is too small & needs to be increased. 70+% taken by Roblox is problematic & disrespectful to the community

 I think a better analogy is affiliate links.
 When you sell someone’s UGC in an experience, the marketplace that is selling that UGC is still the Roblox marketplace.
 The experience is not providing the entire infrastructure for the sale of that UGC.
 Instead, it’s like bloggers or youtubers who use their websites or videos to sell amazon items via affiliate links.
 And in general, these people are getting 10% at most through those links.

 From what I could find, Amazon generally doesn’t take more than a 45% cut total.
-However, comparing amazon and Roblox as marketplaces is difficult since you can buy products that are sold on amazon at other marketplaces whereas UGC is exclusively sold on the Roblox platform.
-Therefore, you could easily argue that Roblox is due a larger percentage.
+However, Amazon and Roblox are quite different marketplaces since you can buy products that are sold on Amazon at other marketplaces whereas UGC is exclusively sold on the Roblox platform.
+So it’s difficult to say what is “fair”.

 1 Like